PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 These examples demonstrate how to use the Artemis Global Tracker.
 There are examples showing: how to communicate with the MS8607 PHT sensor;
 how to get a fix from the ZOE-M8Q GNSS; how to set up a geofence and how to wake up the Artemis when the geofence status changes;
 how to send Iridium Short Burst Data (SBD) messages and monitor the ring channel for new messages.
+Example16 contains the code for the full GlobalTracker.

 **Example1** powers up the tracker and blinks the white LED (connected to D19).